 Esperanza was scrubbing some dishes when he asked.
-She was caught off guard by his request and paused for a while to figure out the best way to answer him.
+Caught off guard by his request, she paused for a while to figure out the best way to answer him.
 “You want to pay tourist prices for mediocre food?” she said.

 “I just thought it would be something nice to do.”

 “The best view of the sunset in the entire village is from my roof.”

 Feeling a bit defeated Pierre said, “It was just a thought.”

 “It just seems like such a waste not to watch the sunset from there.”

 “Plus, the best food in the village is made right here in my kitchen.”

 Pierre, already having resumed his painting, just nodded in agreement with Esperanza.

 “So, why don’t we have dinner here, then?”
 Esperanza said.